coderofsalvation/coderofsalvation.github.io/tech/bash-coffeescript-es6-and-the-curly-religion.md

 I was there too.
 A developer grows up with the notion that C/C++ is the real deal.
 The influence of this cute curlybrace syntax is obviously present in many other scripting languages (php/java(script) and so on).
-Nodejs seems to bridge the whole stack from C/C++ to javascript.
-And lo, the curly religion has been born.
+And lo, the curly religion was born.

 <img src="https://lh3.googleusercontent.com/-v8eSHHGgrkM/TXGawKwNsFI/AAAAAAAAASY/i7L1XoPY6Sg/s1600/enlightening.gif"/>

 ### Therefore, thou shalt only like curly braces

-Coffeescript was a huge blow in the faces of (unconscious) curly followers.
+Shellscript, Python, Ruby, Coffeescript were a huge blow in the faces of (unconscious) curly followers.
 It is a common trap for curly disciples, to start to dislike "_simplistic_" human language.
+As if they were going back to their roots: programming basic.

-> _The brain of a curly follower is confused..what is this..ruby? or bash? or other programminglanguages I've been ignoring?
-And where are the braces?
-My ego feels pain, I don't feel a clever developer anymore._
+> _The brain of a curly follower is confused..what is this..ruby? basic? shellscript? or other programminglanguages I've been ignoring?
+Where are the braces?
+Help..my ego feels pain, I don't feel a clever developer anymore._

     if ismoving ball
       move ball 3,8                            <- coffeescript: not cool, confusing!